bookingcom/shipper/docs/start/install.rst

 and admin privileges on it.
 If you don't have this, check out `microk8s
 <https://microk8s.io/>`_ or `minikube
 <https://github.com/kubernetes/minikube>`_.
 Cloud clusters like GKE are also
 fine.
-Shipper requires Kubernetes 1.11 or later.
+Shipper requires Kubernetes 1.11 or later, and you'll need to be an admin on the cluster you're working with. [#f1]_

 Make sure that ``kubectl`` works and can connect to your cluster before continuing.